puneettokhi/CMPE255/Archive/paper.md

 Therefore, we decided to research other clustering algorithms, and came across DBSCAN, Random Forest Regression which turned out to be the right methods for our dataset and we ended up analyzing our data using these methods.

 # Conclusions
+In this paper, we provide a statiscal and intuitive analysis on how ecnomocial factors are affected by different majors using appropriate methods.
+Using different data mining algorithms like Clustering, Regression and Dimensionality Reduction we further manipulated with the data to extract information which is not directly visible to the user so one can narrow down the options based on his/her preferences.

 # References